 One community expectation is to ensure Community Standards are upheld.
-As a community member, you are responsible for your (and your guest’s) behavior and the choices you make.
-It is our hope you will choose to abide by all university and Student Housing & Residential Life policies and regulations, as well as Student Housing & Residential Life Community Standards.
+As a community member, you are responsible for your (and your guests) behavior and choices.
+We hope you will abide by all university and Student Housing & Residential Life policies and regulations and Student Housing & Residential Life Community Standards.

 If you are ever in the presence of an alleged violation, you have some choices:

-● You may attempt to stop the behavior or alleged violation,
+- You may attempt to stop the behavior or alleged violation,

-● You may contact Student Housing & Residential Life staff or University Police Department, or
+- You may contact Student Housing & Residential Life staff, or University Police Department, or

-● You may remove yourself from the situation.
+- You may remove yourself from the situation.

 If you choose to remain at the scene of an alleged policy or Community Standard violation, you will be included in an Incident Report (a form used to describe and document situations) and may be held accountable for a policy and/or Community Standard violation.

 - If needed, they may interview witnesses and/or do other fact-finding prior to making a decision.

 - If appropriate, the Conduct Meeting Officer will determine the student’s level of responsibility based on all the information available and the preponderance of the evidence (what more likely than not occurred in the situation).